 Under the Revised Total Coliform Rule (2016), total coliform occurrence will continue to be investigated as a treatment technique, although it is no longer associated with an MCL.
 A treatment technique is a required process to reduce the level of a contaminant in drinking water.
 Emphasis is now placed on the MCL for E. coli because it is a reliable indicator of fecal contamination.
-One monthly sample is collected in the distribution system and analyzed for total coliform and E. coli.
+Three monthly samples are collected in the distribution system and analyzed for total coliform and E. coli.
+One sample in the Cline Butte system was positive for Total Coliform bacteria.
+Three additional samples were collected and they were all negative for Total Coliform and E. Coli.